XION

 3. Conduct a security audit – A professional third-party audit is highly recommended to ensure the contract has no vulnerabilities.

-4. Follow the governance process – Refer to the for detailed steps.
+4. Follow the governance process – Refer to the official guidelines for detailed steps.